Tipping the Velvet

-Tipping the Velvet (1998) is a historical novel by Sarah Waters; it is her debut novel.
-Set in England during the 1890s, it tells a coming of age story about a young woman named Nan who falls in love with a male impersonator, follows her to London, and finds various ways to support herself as she journeys through the city.
+Tipping the Velvet is a 1998 debut novel by Welsh novelist Sarah Waters.
+A historical novel set in England during the 1890s, it tells a coming-of-age story about a young woman named Nan who falls in love with a male impersonator, follows her to London, and finds various ways to support herself as she journeys through the city.
 The picaresque plot elements have prompted scholars and reviewers to compare it to similar British urban adventure stories written by Charles Dickens and Daniel Defoe.

 The novel has pervasive lesbian themes, concentrating on eroticism and self-discovery.
 Waters was working on a PhD dissertation in English literature when she decided to write a story she would like to read.
 Employing her love for the variety of people and districts in London, she consciously chose an urban setting.
 As opposed to previous lesbian-themed fiction she had read where the characters escape an oppressive society to live apart from it, Waters chose characters who interact with their surroundings.
-She has acknowledged that the book imagines a lesbian presence and history in Victorian London where none was recorded.
+The book becomes a fictionalized account of lesbian relationships from that era.
 The main character's experiences in the theatrical profession and her perpetual motion through the city allow her to make observations on social conditions while exploring the issues of gender, sexism, and class difference.

-As Waters' debut novel, Tipping the Velvet was highly acclaimed and was chosen by The New York Times and Library Journal as one of the best books of 1998.
-Waters followed it with two other novels set in the Victorian era, both of which were also well received.
-Reviewers have offered the most praise for Tipping the Velvets use of humour, adventure, and sexual explicitness.
-The novel was adapted into a somewhat controversial three-part series of the same name produced and broadcast by the BBC in 2002 and a stage play in 2015.
+Waters' first novel, it was highly acclaimed and was chosen by The New York Times and The Library Journal as one of the best books of 1998.
+Reviewers commented that Tipping the Velvet employs humour, adventure, and sexual explicitness to great effect.
+The novel was adapted into a three-part television series by the BBC in 2002.